GEOL100

 - Antoine Becquerel (1852-1908): Discovered natural radioactivity (1896).
 In the following years, a large number of radioactive isotopes and their daughter products became known.

-- Pierre (1859-1906) and Marie (1867-1934) Curie: Discovered that radium continuously releases newly generated heat.
+- Pierre (1859-1906) and Marie (1867-1934) Curie: Discovered that the radioactive element radium continuously releases newly generated heat - radiogenic heat.
 With this discovery, it became clear that the decay of radioactive substances provided a continuous source of new heat that Thomson hadn't accounted for.
-The Earth might, indeed, be much older than anticipated.
+The Earth might, indeed, be much older than his calculations indicated.
 But how old?

 Radiometric dating:

-Result is that oldest known Earth rocks are aprox 4.2 billion years old (abbreviated "Ga") Oldest in Solar System 4.56 Ga.
+After a century of applying the method we now know that thet oldest known Earth rocks are aprox 4.2 billion years old (abbreviated "ga").
+The oldest in the Solar System are 4.56 ga.

-- The best rocks to use are igneous rocks in which all crystals are roughly the same age.
+- The easiest are igneous rocks in which all crystals are roughly the same age, having solidified at about the same time.

 - The age of new minerals crystallizing in metamorphic rocks can also be determined by radiometric dating.
-Because metamorphism can occur over long intervals, they are somewhat less ideal.
+The problem is that metamorphism - the pressure-cooking of rocks - can occur over long intervals.
+Thus, different crystal grains can yield different ages.

 Although only igneous rocks can be radiometrically dated, ages of other rock types can be constrained by the ages of igneous rocks with which they are interbedded.